pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > The user left the 'cuisine' question open and moved on to other questions
 > Whenever they answered a question, the UI would jump back to the first open question

- [ ] Failure: maybe simply remove this scrolling behaviour?
+ [x] Failure: maybe simply remove this scrolling behaviour?
+(Fixed in d62974b1e3896f887c581ffcbe44488a6de8a9bc)

 > User gets confused by having some bold options: "I thought someone already selected option "Lactose free offering"